gustav-evensson/notice.js/README.md

 ### Using the vanilla JS version

-1. Copy the [notice](https://github.com/gustav-evensson/notice.js/tree/main/notice) <a href="https://github.com/gustav-evensson/notice.js/blob/main/notice.tar.gz?raw=true" download>gzip</a> folder containing the notice.js and notice.css files.
+1. Copy the [notice](https://github.com/gustav-evensson/notice.js/tree/main/notice) folder containing the notice.js and notice.css files.

+Download the notice.tar.gz file <a href="https://github.com/gustav-evensson/notice.js/blob/main/notice.tar.gz?raw=true" download>here</a>

 2. Import the files in your HTML file.
 3. Add a div with the id of "notice-container".(Optionally add classes to customize position and styling, see [customizations](https://github.com/gustav-evensson/notice.js#customization)).